liferay/apioarchitect.wedeploy.io/content/docs/reference/types.md

 ### RelativeURL

-If your resource has associated relative URLs, you can add this annotation and Apio will append the URL to the URL of your server. e.g. `/images/11312` will be converted to `http://your-server.com/images/11312`
+If your resource contains relative URLs, adding the `@RelativeURL` annotation to methods that return URLs causes Apio to construct absolute URLs by appending the relative URL to your server's URL (e.g., `/images/11312` will be converted to `http://your-server.com/images/11312`).
+For example, this `getImageURL` method is annotated with `@RelativeURL`:

 ```java
 @Field("image")